top of page

 15. Lemminkainen, a brash hero

-16. Lempo, originally a fertility spirit, became synonymous with demon in the christian era.
+16. Lempo, originally a fertility spirit, became synonymous with demons in the Christian era.

 17. Lalli, Finn who slew Bishop Henry on the ice of Lake Koylio according to legend.